kstrauch94/Elevator-Visualizer/EXAMPLES.md

 $ python Elevator.py -e encodings/Elevator.lp encodings/Elevator.lp
 ```

 to change the default encoding variable to now contain two encodings, the program will now spawn 3 windows.
 One contains the usual buttons and the other 2 contain the elevator instance visualization.
-We can diferentiate which is which by looking at the title of the window.
-One of them will be called "elevator.lp (1)" and the other "elevator.lp (2)".
-This is useful when there are multiple encodings that want to be executed concurrently.
 What happens to one instance is completely unrelated to the others.
 This way it is possible to visualize the different plans of the different encodings.
 In this case, however, the plan is the same since the encodings are the same.

 The clingo solver arguments can be given in the options variables in the Config.py file.
 Every option must be a separate item in the list.
-For more information on those options use the command "clingo -h".
+For more information on those options refer to the clingo help options and documentation.

 ## Checker